albertcthomas/albertcthomas.github.io/content/blog/benchmarking_autogluon_using_ray.md

 #### Ray resources are logical

 By default, Ray uses logical resources for scheduling and doesn't enforce CPU affinity or strict OS-level isolation.
-This meant I couldn't guarantee that each task would be pinned to a single VM, which was something I wanted for these benchmarks.
+This meant I couldn't guarantee that each task would be pinned to a single VM, which was something I wanted for this benchmark.
 There might be ways to assign tasks to specific nodes (VMs) of the cluster with [Ray scheduling strategies](https://docs.ray.io/en/latest/ray-core/scheduling/index.html#scheduling-strategies) but I haven't played with this.
 I provide more details on Ray logical versus physical resources at the [end of the post](#appendix-more-on-ray-resources).

 #### Isolating AutoGluon from the external Ray cluster